-Mackubin (Mac) T. Owens is a Senior Fellow of the Foreign Policy Research Institute in Philadelphia, and editor of Orbis, FPRI’s quarterly journal.
+Mackubin (Mac) T. Owens is a Senior Fellow at the Foreign Policy Research Institute.
+He previously served as editor of Orbis: FPRI’s Journal of World Affairs.
 From 2015 until March of 2018, he was Dean of Academic Affairs and Professor at the Institute of World Politics in Washington, D.C.
 From 1987 until 2014, he was Professor of National Security Affairs at the US Naval War College in Newport, Rhode Island.
 At the War College he specialized in the planning of US strategy and forces, especially naval and power projection forces; the political economy of national security; national security organization; strategic geography; and American civil-military relations.
 In addition to the NWC core course, he has taught electives on The American Founding, Strategy and Policy of the American Civil War, The Statesmanship of Abraham Lincoln, Sea Power and Maritime Strategy, Strategy and Geography, and US Civil-Military Relations.
 From 1990 to 1997, Dr. Owens was Editor-in-Chief of the quarterly defense journal Strategic Review and Adjunct Professor of International Relations at Boston University.

 Dr. Owens is a regular contributor to the Wall Street Journal.
 In addition, his articles on national security issues have appeared in International Security, Orbis, Joint Force Quarterly, The Public Interest, The Weekly Standard, The St. Louis Lawyer.
 Defence Analysis, US Naval Institute Proceedings, Marine Corps Gazette, Comparative Strategy,National Review, The New York Times, The Christian Science Monitor; The Los Angeles Times, the Jerusalem Post, The Washington Times, and The New York Post.